nebuly-ai/optimate/README.md

 pip install nebullvm
 ```

-> :warning: If you want to optimize a PyTorch model, PyTorch must be pre-installed
+> :warning: If you want to optimize a **PyTorch model**, PyTorch must be pre-installed
 > on your environment before proceeding to the next step, please install it from this
 > [link](https://pytorch.org/get-started/locally/).
 At the moment pytorch 1.13 is not
 > fully supported by some compilers, for getting the best optimization results we suggest